kyoshino/kyoshino/README.md

 ## Now available for hire!

-I’m currently freelancing with clients in Canada, US, Australia, Japan, Germany and France.
+I’m currently freelancing with clients in Canada, US, Australia, Japan and Germany.
 If you’re launching a startup or running a small business, this kind of one-stop top talent (full-stack web developer + UX/UI designer + marketer + more) is sure to be helpful.
 Feel free to reach out to me via [email](mailto:kohei@britegrid.io) or [LinkedIn](https://www.linkedin.com/in/koheiyoshino/) today! 👋